Mohammad Hidayatullah: Career

 and was also the Extension Lecturer in English literature.
 On 12 December 1942, he was appointed Government Pleader in the High Court at Nagpur.
 On 2 August 1943, he became the Advocate General of Central Provinces and Berar (now Madhya Pradesh) and continued to hold the said post till he was appointed as an Additional Judge of that High Court in 1946.
 He had the distinction of being the youngest Advocate General of an Indian state, Madhya Pradesh.

-On 24 June 1946, Hidayatullah was appointed as Additional Judge of that High Court of Central Provinces and Berar and on 13 September 1946 he was appointed as permanent judge of said High Court where he served until being elevated to Chief Justice of the Nagpur High Court in 1954 on 3 December 1954, being the youngest Chief Justice of a High Court.
+On 27 June 1946, Hidayatullah was appointed as Additional Judge of that High Court of Central Provinces and Berar and on 13 September 1946 he was appointed as permanent judge of said High Court where he served until being elevated to Chief Justice of the Nagpur High Court in 1954 on 3 December 1954, being the youngest Chief Justice of a High Court.
 In November 1956, he was then appointed as the Chief Justice of Madhya Pradesh High Court.
 On 1 December 1958, he was elevated as a justice to the Supreme Court of India.
 In his time he was the youngest judge of the Supreme Court of India.
 After serving as a judge for nearly 10 years, he was appointed as the Chief Justice of India on 28 February 1968 – becoming the first Muslim Chief Justice of India.

 He retired from this position on 16 December 1970.

-Presidency
+Over the course of his career on the Supreme Court, Hidayatullah authored 461 judgments and sat on 1,220 benches.